-Belle of Georgia Peach
+Belle of Georgia Peach Tree

 Growing Zone: 5 to 8

-Mature Height: up to 18 feet
+Mature Height: 18 to 20 feet

-Mature Width: up to 18 feet
+Mature width: 15 to 18 feet

 Sunlight: Full Sun

-Water Requirements: Water well until established
+Water Require: Water well until established.

 Does Not Ship To: CA, WA, OR, AZ